A THREE-YEAR CAMPAIGN IN SUPPORT OF BASE

 As the needs of artists keep increasing, so does the urgency of what we do.

-Powered by a surge of three-year pledges, Flourish will grow Base’s capacity to meet the needs of a diverse and increasingly national creative community.
+Powered by a surge of three-year pledges, Flourish is growing Base’s capacity to meet the needs of a diverse and increasingly national creative community.

 Three Goals

-Demand for the space, time and resources Base offers is nearly outpacing our ability to keep up—but by expanding the capacity of one lean nonprofit, Flourish will help an entire ecosystem thrive.
-From $5 monthly to $10,000 annually, the three-year pledges that drive this campaign support three urgent goals:
+By expanding the capacity of one lean nonprofit, Flourish can help an entire ecosystem thrive.
+From $5 monthly to $10,000 annually, the three-year pledges that drive this campaign support three fundamental goals:

 1) Fund more artist residencies.

-➡ This year, the Base Residency Program received more than 100 applications from artists in 14 states.
+➡ This year, the Base Residency Program received 88 applications from artists in 16 states.
 Soaring demand for what we do shows our deepening connections in a national arts community.

 2) Build our team.